rbms-bsc/DCRMR/_pages/Ppdm/Date-of-manufacture.md

 ## 5.33.35 Alternative rules

-<a name="5.33.35.1">5.33.35.1</a> If a decision has been made to create a separate bibliographic description for an individual impression, state, binding variant, or copy within a single edition or issue (see [Precataloging decisions, i.01.9.1](/DCRMR/introduction/#i.01.9.1)), follow the alternative rules below.
+<a name="5.33.35.1">5.33.35.1</a> If a decision has been made to create a separate bibliographic description for an individual impression, state, binding variant, or copy within a single edition or issue (see [Precataloging decisions, i.01.9.1](/DCRMR/introduction/#i.01.9.1) and [Options, i.01.4.1](/DCRMR/introduction/#i.01.4.1)), follow the alternative rules below.

 ### 5.33.351 Alternative rules for Date of manufacture